dadi/api/docs/endpoints.md

 ### Authentication

-Serama's authentication can be bypassed for your custom endpoint by adding the following to your endpoint file:
+Authentication can be bypassed for your custom endpoint by adding the following to your endpoint file:

 ```
 module.exports.model = {}